lefata/ID-Database-AISA/README.md

 -   Node.js (v18 or later)
 -   `npm` or `yarn`
 -   A Supabase account with a project created.
+-   A Google Cloud account and a Google Sheet.
 -   A Google Gemini API Key.

 ### 2. Installation